meghna1298-cyber/hcc-prototype/README.md

 # AI-Assisted Clinical Coder for CMS-HCC V28

-An AI-assisted prototype for Medicare Advantage risk adjustment coding that helps clinical coders review notes, identify HCC-relevant conditions, calculate RAF scores, and generate a CMS-style submission document in one workflow.
+An AI-assisted prototype for Medicare Advantage risk adjustment coding that helps clinical coders review notes, identify HCC-relevant conditions, calculate RAF scores, generate a CMS-style submission document, and follow-up with the provider for further documentation, all in one workflow.

 This prototype was built to explore how AI can improve the member risk adjudication and coding process by reducing manual chart review, improving coding consistency, and supporting faster downstream submission workflows.
-The current implementation uses Streamlit, GPT-5 via Replit AI Integrations, PyMuPDF, and pandas. :contentReference[oaicite:1]{index=1}
+The current implementation uses Streamlit, GPT-5 via Replit AI Integrations, PyMuPDF, and pandas.

 ## Problem

 Today, HCC coding and risk adjustment workflows are often fragmented and manual.
-Coders must read scanned or handwritten notes, identify eligible conditions, map them to ICD-10 and HCC categories, calculate RAF impact, and prepare data for submission.
+Coders must read scanned or handwritten notes clinical notes, identify eligible conditions, map them to ICD-10 and HCC categories, calculate RAF impact, and prepare data for submission.
 In practice, this can create delays, missed conditions, and inconsistent coding decisions.
-The PRD for this prototype targets reducing coding time per chart to under 3 minutes, improving HCC capture above 95%, and enabling same-day submission. :contentReference[oaicite:2]{index=2}
+The PRD for this prototype targets reducing coding time per chart to under 3 minutes, improving HCC capture above 95%, and enabling same-day submission.

 ## What this prototype does